ICRAR/wallaby-hires/README.md

 6. Final step - mosaicking: When all the beams are processed, mosaicking is performed using the output files from the linmos stage.

 ![Alt text](images/pipeline-test.png)
- - Link to the test graph: [wallaby-hires-test-pipeline.graph](https://eagle.icrar.org/?service=GitHub&repository=ICRAR/wallaby-hires&branch=main&path=dlg-graphs&filename=wallaby-hires_test-pipeline.graph)
+ - Link to the test graph: [Click here](https://eagle.icrar.org/?service=GitHub&repository=ICRAR/wallaby-hires&branch=main&path=dlg-graphs&filename=wallaby-hires_test-pipeline_CLEAN.graph)

 ## Installation
 There are multiple options for the installation, depending on how you intend to run the DALiuGE engine, directly in a virtual environment (host) or inside a docker container.
 You can also install it either from PyPI (the latest released version).